-The purpose of this section is to establish an uniform amount for relocation payments for tenants displaced by no-fault evictions.
+The purpose of this section is to establish an uniform amount for relocation payments for tenants displaced by no-fault evictions and unaffordable rent increases.

 8.22.810 - Definitions

 "Disabled" means a person with a disability, as defined in Section 12955.3 of the Government Code.